Lauren Black – Incoming Executive Director firstname.lastname@example.org

-Alyce Fisher is the Executive Director of Murray Arts.
-No stranger to the role, Alyce has previously worked as the Regional Arts Development Officer for South West Arts, based in Deniliquin from 2009 – 2013.
+Alyce Fisher is no stranger to the role of RADO Executive Director, having previously worked as the Regional Arts Development Officer for South West Arts, based in Deniliquin from 2009 – 2013.
 There she worked to raise the profile of the organisation instigating numerous arts projects which left an impressive mark on the region’s art scene.

 Having joined Murray Arts in January 2017, Alyce’s mission is to deliver outstanding programs and projects for the local arts community.